Christos Stasinopoulos: Acting career

 He made his acting debut as Puck in W. Shakespeare's "A Midsummer Night's Dream" with the Seventh Theatre Company.
 From then on he joined other groups and participated in several television and radio productions.
 However he soon focused on his singing career.

 He starred in Lefteris Chrysochoos's shortfilm "Heralds of the Chimera", that participated in the International Shortfilm Festival hosted in Drama, Greece and the Munich International Festival of Film Schools.

-He became a well-known voice artist after he had been chosen by the Walt Disney Company to perform the title-part in "Aladdin", in the dubbed Greek version of the very successful animated film, as well as in its two sequels "The Return of Jafar" and "Aladdin and the King of Thieves".
+He became a well-known voice artist after he had been chosen by the Walt Disney Company to perform the title-part in "Aladdin", in the dubbed Greek version of the animated film, as well as in its two sequels "The Return of Jafar" and "Aladdin and the King of Thieves".
 He's been also the Greek voice of "Aladdin" in the long running TV series.
 Besides "Aladdin", he has dubbed the parts of Tweedle Dee and Tweedle Dum in Walt Disney's "Alice in Wonderland".

 Warner Bros. chose him to perform the part of Cornelius in the Greek version of Don Bluth's animated film "Thumbelina" and the part of Hubbie in "The Pebble and the Penguin".